Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-3. Add water or broth, cover, and steam for 2-3 minutes until veggies are tender but still bright green.
+3. Add 2 tbsp vegetable broth, cover, and steam for 2 to 3 minutes until tender but still bright green.

-4. Remove the lid and stir.
-Season with salt and pepper to taste.
+4. Remove the lid, stir, season with salt and pepper, to taste, and serve immediately.

 International Offerings & Former Limited Runs: